renatobo/bonogps/README.md

 2. a Bluetooth Low Energy (BLE) service
 3. a BT Classic (BT-SPP) stream

-The logger device is likely going to be one of the *Track Lap time apps* listed above.
+The logger device is likely going to be one of the *Track Lap time apps* listed above running on your phone.

+Examples of actual devices are in [hardware/assembled](hardware/assembled)

 ![Prototype picture](hardware/assembled/bonogps_bn220_side.jpg)